Shromm-Gaind/OpenDTAM/README.md

 cmake_gui ../Cpp
 ```

 Set the CUDA_ARCH_BIN to the 'compute capability' of you Nvidia GPU.
-'52' for GTX-9xx series GPUs.

-Set the CUDA_HOST_COMPILER to one that is compatible with your version of CUDA. 'gcc-6' or lower for CUDA 9.1 .
+Set the CUDA_HOST_COMPILER to one that is compatible with your version of CUDA. 'gcc-6' or lower for CUDA 11.0.

 ```
 make -j8